a close up of a computer screen with a triangle pattern

 Argentina is a prime location for finding VAs due to its wealth of skilled professionals and high levels of English proficiency.
 The country boasts a robust tech scene, offering VAs who excel in software development, creative industries, and data analysis.

-Our 2025 State of LatAm Hiring Report, which analyzed 2,000 placements with 500 companies, found that Argentina was the top location for hiring executive assistants.
+Our latest State of LatAm Hiring Report, which analyzed over 2,000 placements, found that Argentina was the top location for hiring executive assistants.

 {{state-latam-hiring}}